 A Sunday Scripture Study group can either be parish or home based.

-If meeting in a parish setting, you will need to obtain the permission of either the parish priest or the director of religious education.
+If meeting in a parish setting, you will need to obtain the permission of either the parish pastor or the director of religious education.
 You should be prepared to offer them the details and samples of your proposed study: materials used; frequency, day/hour, and format of meetings; type of resources (including meeting place requested), etc. In a parish setting, I personally prefer to have a classroom, conference room, or other stand-alone room free of distractions.
 I also prefer tables and chairs rather than chairs alone since it should always be convenient for participants to take notes, as well as have a place for other handouts and resources.
 Balancing a Bible on ones lap with all these other things becomes too much of a distraction.

 For various reasons (space, resources, other pastoral reasons), sometimes it is not possible to get approval to conduct a small group study on the parish campus.
 In that case, the study can be conducted in participants homes.
 (Other outside facilities can also be considered.
 For example, many public libraries have small conference rooms that can either be reserved or are available on a first come, first served basis.)